norle/a3_fungi/README.md

 [Link to GitHub pages](https://norle.github.io/a3_fungi/)

-Saccharomyces cerevisiae alpha-aminoadipate pathway enzymes, with coloring - how conserved the amino acids are conserved across the fungal kingdom
+Alpha-aminoadipate pathway enzymes of fungi representatives, with coloring - how conserved the amino acids are conserved across the fungal kingdom.

 [View interactive protein structure visualization](./html/3dmol_viewer.html)